-She enters puberty and the insults of other children start to wear away at her.
+She enters puberty, and the insults of other children start to wear away at her.
 They say that she has “a great big nose and fat legs.”
-These judgements stay with this young woman for the rest of her life.
+These judgments stay with this young woman for the rest of her life.

-The speaker makes sure to emphasize all of the beautiful qualities this woman possess, but neither she, nor her peers are able to see and appreciate them.
+The speaker makes sure to emphasize all of the beautiful qualities this woman possesses, but neither she nor her peers are able to see and appreciate them.
 All they can see are her supposed “faults.”

 Analysis of Barbie Doll

 Then in the magic of puberty, a classmate said:

 You have a great big nose and fat legs.